 Doctor M.’s Chocolate-Tahini Rubble

-adapted from Milk Street’s Tahini Swirl Brownies
+riffing on Milk Street’s Tahini Swirl Brownies

 - 4 tablespoons salted butter (½ stick), plus more for pan